HISTORY OF THE

 BOYS & GIRLS CLUBS OF

-In 1938 the Macon Police Cadets was organized, and in 1940 moved to 506 First Street location.
+The Boys & Girls Clubs of Central Georgia was originally founded in 1938 as the Macon Police Cadets and in 1940 moved to 506 First Street.
 In 1941 the organization changed its name to Young Americans, and in 1944 became affiliated with Boys’ Club of America (now Boys & Girls Club of America).
 In 1948 construction begin on the Second Street Club, and in 1949 the club opened for operation at 1527 Second Street.
 In 1972 a groundbreaking was held for the Carl D. Thomas Memorial Club, and in 1974 the Carl D. Thomas Memorial Club was dedicated.
 Today, the Boys & Girls Clubs of Central Georgia operates eight club sites comprised of six stand-alone clubs and two school-based programs.

 The history of Boys & Girls Clubs of Central Georgia, Inc. does not end here.
 The work of the Boys & Girls Clubs will continue as long as new challenges, opportunities, and a new generation of youth appear who need support, guidance, and direction from positive role models.
 For more than 80 years, Boys & Girls Clubs of Central Georgia has provided a safe place for young people to learn and grow while having fun.
 Our Clubs are a place where great futures are started each and every day.
 Utilizing seven locations within Bibb, Monroe, Houston and Candler Counties, we offer holistic services and nationally recognized programs for young people ages 5 to 18 that address today’s most pressing issues during the critical out-of-school hours when youth are not in school or at home.